ycpcs/cs320-spring2017/labs/lab03.md

 	ssh-keygen -t rsa -b 2048

+When prompted, enter the following path and file name for the SSH key, otherwise the key will be stored at **C:/Users/username/.ssh** of the lab computer you are working on and will not be available on other lab computers:

+    **/cygdrive/h/.ssh/id_rsa**.

-Enter the following path and file name for the SSH key: **/cygdrive/h/.ssh/id_rsa**  That will store your SSH key in the **.ssh** directory on your home drive.
+That will store your SSH key in the **.ssh** directory on your home drive.
 If you are working on your own PC, you will likely need to use a different drive letter, as you might not have an **H:** drive.
 Note the location where you stored the SSH key.

 When prompted for a passphrase, just press enter (twice).